wp-plugins/contact-bank/readme.txt

 [vimeo https://vimeo.com/92488992]

+###IMPORTANT: If you think you found a bug in the Contact Bank or have any problem or question concerning Contact Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 ***The Contact Bank WordPress Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker Pte Ltd.</a> since March 2014.***